 Increase Value at the Same Cost

 When purchasing technology, focus on increasing value at the same cost.
 Do not settle for cost decreases with equivalent value; only accept more value for the same cost.
 Some technology systems do not inter-operate with other systems, and investing in such systems can interfere with students' and teachers' ability to collaborate with and learn from other communities.
 Designing projects and systems that require or allow for collaboration is a key challenge for teachers who wish to integrate technology effectively.

 What challenges and successes have you experienced in K-12 tech integration?
-Share your thoughts by joining our Technology Tools discussion group or with a comment below.
+Share your thoughts by joining our Classroom Technology discussion group or with a comment below.

 Continue to the next section of the Tech Integration Research Review, Annotated Bibliography.